-Tracy Edwards won international fame in 1989 as the skipper of the first all female crew to sail around the world in the Whitbread Round the World Yacht Race.
+Tracy Edwards is a British sailor who won international fame in 1989 as the skipper of the first all female crew to sail around the world in the Whitbread Round the World Yacht Race.
 The boat won two legs and came second overall in her class.
 The best result for a British boat since 1977.
+Edwards and her crew are the subject the 2018 documentary titled ‘Maiden’.
+It shares the story of how Edwards and her all-female crew journeyed around the world in the Whitbread Round the World Race in 1989.

-In March 2013 Tracy founded Safer World Training Ltd which spent 2 years researching the impact of Online Reputation, Sexting and Cyber Bullying upon young people.
+In March 2013, Tracy Edwards founded Safer World Training Ltd which spent 2 years researching the impact of Online Reputation, Sexting and Cyber Bullying upon young people.
 This research is now being utilised in the development of an App which will be launched in September 2016.